5 Credit Card Red Flags to Avoid

 A new credit card, paid on time every month, can help you build credit.
 But it can only help if it's reported.
 If you are trying to build or rebuild credit, you'll want a card that reports to all three major credit-reporting agencies (Experian, TransUnion and Equifax).

 Major credit card issuers report to all three bureaus, but if you are using a secured credit card or an authorized-user card to build credit, you want to be sure that it's on all three of your credit reports.
-Through the end of 2022, you can access your credit reports weekly for free at AnnualCreditReport.com.
+You can access your credit reports weekly for free at AnnualCreditReport.com.

 When potential creditors check your credit, they may pull your credit report from Experian, TransUnion or Equifax (or more than one).
 The data used to calculate your credit scores comes from reports maintained by one or more of the bureaus, which is why it's important that all three have your credit card account.